 </VirtualHost>

-Enhance the backend security of the website
+Enhance the security of the website backend.

-Firstly, itreduces the attack surface.By separating the backend management interface from the frontend content display, the entry of the backend is no longer the general path under the public domain, making it more difficult for automated scanning tools and scripts to discover your management panel, thereby reducing the likelihood of being targeted by beginner attackers.
+First, itIt reduces the attack surface.
+By separating the backend management interface from the front-end content display, the entry of the backend is no longer a common path under the public domain, making it more difficult for automated scanning tools and scripts to discover your management panel and reducing the probability of being targeted by novice attackers.

-Moreover, this isolation canPrevent automated attacks。Many automated penetration tests or malicious crawlers typically only target the main domain and its common paths for scanning, and independent backend domains can effectively circumvent these broad-spectrum attacks.
+Again, this isolation canprevent automated attacksMany automated penetration tests or malicious crawlers usually only target the main domain and its common paths for probing, and independent backend domains can effectively circumvent these widespread fishing-style attacks.

-Verify the setup of independent backend domain
+Verify the setup of an independent backend domain

-Common Questions
+Common questions

-If your AnQiCMS backend domain is not configured with an SSL certificate (i.e., accessed via HTTP), then all information entered in the backend, including your administrator account and password, will be transmitted in plain text.
+If your AnQiCMS backend domain is not configured with an SSL certificate (i.e., accessed via HTTP), then all the information entered in the backend, including your administrator account and password, will be transmitted in plain text.